U.S. natgas futures hold near 11-week low as LNG exports decline

 Freeport, the second-biggest U.S. LNG export plant, consumes about 2 billion cubic feet per day (bcfd) of gas, so a 90-day shutdown would make about 180 billion cubic feet (bcf) of additional gas available to the U.S. market.
 EIA/GASNGAS/POLL

-Front-month gas futures NGc1 for July delivery on the New York Mercantile Exchange (NYMEX) were up 1.4 cents, or 0.2%, at $6.253 per million British thermal units (mmBtu) at 8:21 a.m.
-EDT (1221 GMT).
-On Thursday, the contract closed at its lowest since April 6.
+Front-month gas futures NGc1 for July delivery fell 1.9 cents, or 0.3%, to settle at $6.220 per million British thermal units (mmBtu), their lowest close since April 6 for a second day in a row.

 That kept the contract in technically oversold territory, with a relative strength index (RSI) below 30 for a fifth day in a row for the first time since January 2020.

-For the week, the front-month was down about 10% after dropping 22% last week, putting it on track to fall for a second week in a row for the first time since February.
+For the week, the front-month was down about 10% after dropping 22% last week.
 Those big declines in the July front-month pushed the premium of futures for August over July NGN22-Q22 to a record high.

 Russia kept pipeline exports at around 3.7 bcfd for a fourth day in a row on Thursday on the three mainlines into Germany - North Stream 1 (Russia-Germany), Yamal (Russia-Belarus-Poland-Germany), and the Russia-Ukraine-Slovakia-Czech Republic-Germany route.